The esteemed 20th-century writer demanded that White society accept its culpability in the betrayal of Black people

 Citizen Reporters: S.S.
 McClure, Ida Tarbell, and the Magazine that Rewrote America, by Stephanie Gorton

 Idaho mother's inconsequential lawsuit challenging gender discrimination forced a rewrite of the entire U.S. code.

 Separated from Southern-sympathizing Manhattan, Brooklyn had one of the largest and most politically aware Black communities in the U.S.

-On the surface, 1941 Oklahoma case was a painful shellacking, but it shocked the country and jumpstarted the civil rights movement
+A new book examines one of Marshall's few courtroom failures – a 1941 Oklahoma case that shocked the country and jumpstarted the civil rights movement

 With war in the wings, the United States began calling men into service in 1940.